Sharing is caring!

 Step 1: Gather your materials

-For this recipe, you will need a quart of milk (not ultra-pasteurized or UHT milk), a thermometer, an instant pot, and either 3 tablespoons of plain yogurt from the store, or a yogurt “culture” that you purchase.
+For this recipe, you will need two quarts of milk (not ultra-pasteurized or UHT milk), a thermometer, an Instant Pot, and either 3 tablespoons of plain yogurt from the store, or a yogurt “culture” that you purchase.
 If you are using yogurt from the store, you must make sure that there are live and active cultures in the ingredients, or it won’t work.

 I personally chose to buy my culture from a wonderful place called Cultures for Health.
 The biggest reason I did this was that when you make yogurt from store-bought yogurt, you can’t continue to reuse it indefinitely.
 The yogurt cultures will continue to weaken over time, which also means it will continue to contain fewer of the good bugs that make yogurt so healthy over time.
 By purchasing a starter with specific bacteria in it, I can continue to make yogurt by just saving a quarter cup each time to start the next batch.
 I want to point out that not all yogurt starter cultures from Cultures for Health are meant to be used in this way.
 If you want to check out the exact one I bought you can do so here.